TWcamel/resume-chinese-template/README.md

 Any change to `.json`, `.html`, `.hbs` or `.css`, will trigger a rebuild of both the base.html and base.pdf output files (see `dist/` folder).
 Simple but realy handy while working on your content or design.

-Note: You can check the output file from `http://localhost:9000/` or `http://172.19.0.2:9000` (extern for example).
-The default wathching file is `base.html`, you can custom to what you want (see `Gulpfile.js`).
+Note: You can check the output file from `http://172.19.0.2:9000` (extern for example).
+The default wathching file is `dist/resume.html`, you can custom to what you want (see `Gulpfile.js` and `server.js`).
 Enjoy it!

 ## Generate